very-good-science/data-ethics-club/MEETINGS.md

 Meetings are every two weeks on a **Wednesday** at 1pm.

+The dates for upcoming meetings are here, but the discussion material will be voted for in the meeting before.

 We will meet on Zoom - the link will be sent out on the [mailing list](http://eepurl.com/hjkmnX), and on the individual meeting pages that you can click to below.

 | Upcoming Meetings                                      | Discussion Material |